 Sealed envelopes are never quite as sexy as they are during spy movies and the Academy Awards.
-This Sunday, we'll watch presenters remove cards from envelopes with the same degree of anticipation as Charlie opening up a chocolate bar.
+On Sunday, February 24, we'll watch presenters remove cards from envelopes with the same degree of anticipation as Charlie opening up a chocolate bar.
 The names are read with such authority that often, we never pause to think about how those winners were actually selected.
-How, among the hundreds of performances, films, and makeup artists, are these 25 winners singled out?
+How, among the hundreds of performances, films, and makeup artists, are these winners singled out?

 The answer comes from within a familiar scene.
-We've seen it all before: a recently crowned Best Supporting Actress racing through the “thank you’s” in her speech before suddenly pausing to thank the Academy.
+We've seen it all before: A recently crowned, say, Best Supporting Actress racing through the “thank you’s” in her speech before suddenly pausing to thank the Academy.
 Who the heck is the Academy, though, and why does it belong alongside the actress’s slew of thank you’s?

 Fear not, young cinephile.
 We'll unmask everything that happens to get that sealed envelope into the hands of a presenter, who will inevitably fumble before announcing a winner.